 Chivalry in early medieval times was a simple set of rules or ideals that governed medieval warriors ‘knights’ However as the medieval period progressed these rules became much more extensive, more rigid, and regulated.

 As the medieval period progressed and times changed so did the rules of chivalry

-In the 13th century chivalry had become a mixture of military rules, religious duties and courtly love and virtues of “faith, hope, charity, justice, strength, moderation and loyalty!
+In the 13th century, chivalry had become a mixture of military rules, religious duties, courtly love, and virtues of “faith, hope, charity, justice, strength, moderation and loyalty!

-Chivalry changed again during the period of the crusades where it became more focused towards ‘religion’ ‘divine beings’ spirituality and Gods.
+Chivalry changed again during the period of the crusades when it became more focused on ‘religion’ ‘divine beings’ spirituality and Gods.

 Chivalry kept progressing and during the latter parts of the medieval period became more closely matched to how people today think about knights and chivalry of the middle ages.

-It seems that during early Tudor rule in England, knights attitudes towards ‘Chivalry began to wane and whilst some knights still honored chivalry principles other chose to ignore it.
+It seems that during early Tudor rule in England, knights’ attitudes towards ‘Chivalry began to wane, and whilst some knights still honored chivalry principles others chose to ignore it.